2023 Montreal Alouettes season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2023 CFL draft took place on May 2, 2023.
 The Alouettes had eight selections in the eight-round draft, but acquired an additional first-round pick from the BC Lions following the Vernon Adams trade.
 The team traded their third-round selection to the Edmonton Elks in the trade for Nafees Lyon and Thomas Costigan.

 The Alouettes had the fifth selection in each of the eight rounds of the draft after losing the East Semi-Final and finishing fifth in the 2022 league standings, not including traded picks.